Use case

 MCP server — for the AI assistants your staff use

-If your firm uses Claude Desktop, Cursor, or another MCP-compatible AI assistant, @apier-no/mcp lights up the full Apier tool surface inside the assistant.
-Same auth, same per-client scopes, same determinism contract as the REST surface.
-See /use-cases/ai-agents for the developer-facing detail.
+If your firm uses Claude Desktop, Cursor, or another MCP-compatible AI assistant, @apier-no/mcp lights up Apier's MCP tools inside the assistant.
+Same auth, same per-client scopes, same determinism contract — and each MCP tool maps to a documented REST endpoint.
+See /no/altinn-for-ai-agents for the developer-facing detail.

 Claude Desktop / Cursor config